victorpreuss/zr16-processor/README.md

 ### Deploying on the Mojo board

 First it is necessary to open the project (**xilinx/zr16s08.xise**) inside the Xilinx ISE 14.7.
-There, all you should have to do is to double-click **Generate Programming File** in the **Design** tab.
+There, all you should have to do is to double-click **Generate Programming File** in the **Design** tab (shown below).
 This will synthesize the project and create the binary file.

 ![enter image description here](https://i.imgur.com/YR9wBxS.png)